 Let’s talk about something really important today- the mental benefits of taekwondo.
-A lot of people see martial arts as a purely physical sport….
-But it actually requires quite a bit of mental stamina and self-talk.
-We help hundreds of people in our CMAC Dapo community build confidence and self-respect through the power of martial arts and self-defense.
+A lot of people see martial arts as a purely physical sport but it actually requires quite a bit of mental stamina and self-talk.
+We help hundreds of people in our CMAC Dapo community build confidence and self-respect through the power of martial arts and self-defence.
 Here’s how:

 Confidence is a Huge Advantage of Martial Arts

 There’s probably an area of your life that you already feel confident in, like your performance at your job or your ability to be a supportive friend.
 You might already feel confident in your body and even work out regularly.
 But do you feel confident in your ability to protect yourself?
 If you absolutely had to, would you know how to defend yourself against an attacker?
 Would you know how to protect the people you love?

 These questions are not fun, but you know what’s less fun- not knowing self-defence in an emergency and wishing you did!
 Learning self-defence to keep yourself and the people you love safe is so important.

 It’s why our mission is to teach everyone in the Mississauga community how to defend themselves against an attacker.
 It’s not just because it literally saves lives, either: imagine how much more confident you could be if you were positive that you could handle any physical situation that came your way.
 That knowledge of self-defence would be one more thing for you to hang your hat on.
 It’s a huge mental benefit of martial arts.

 How These Mental Benefits of Taekwondo Change Lives